astronomer/airflow-testing-guide/README.md

 # airflow-testing-guide

 This repo contains example Airflow DAGs with a DAG validation test suite to show how you can implement automated testing of your DAGs as part of a CI/CD workflow.
-A guide with an in-depth explanation of how to test Airflow DAGs will be published soon.
+A guide with an in-depth explanation of how to test Airflow DAGs can be found [here](https://www.astronomer.io/guides/testing-airflow).

 DAG validation tests are written using `pytest` and can be found in the `test_dag_validation.py` file.
 The example tests include: